RYNEQ/tg-channel-loader/README.md

 # tg-channel-loader

-A media downloader script in python which can download all medias from a channel (or chat of course)
+A media downloader script in python which can download all medias from a Telegram channel (or chat of course)